Salmonella Dub: History

 In February 2008, Salmonella Dub and the New Zealand Symphony Orchestra collaborated for the Feel The Seasons Change tour of New Zealand with shows performed in Auckland, Wellington, Christchurch, and Nelson.
 The Feel The Seasons Change project combined Salmonella Dub’s contemporary music and production values with elements of Te Reo Māori, the ancient arts of taonga pūoro (traditional Maori instruments) and the New Zealand Symphony Orchestra's classical music tradition.

-In the year 2000, the band won 8 Bnet awards for the L~bum Killervision alongside 4 awards at the NZ Tui awards.
+In the year 2000, the band won 8 bNet awards for the album Killervision alongside 4 awards at the NZ Tui awards.

 In 2002 their album Inside the Dubplates won 4 awards at the Tui's.
-The irony being the remix album Outside the Dubplates picked up the best downbeat album while the Bnet's rightly gave it the award for a best dance album.
+The irony being the remix album Outside the Dubplates picked up the best downbeat album while bNet gave it the award for best dance album.

-Around this time there was much hoo haa from Brendan Smythe from Nz on Ear claiming the band had received over 280K in NZ on ear grants when in fact the band had received 150k in album funding which they paid back to the government due to the success of their sales.

 "United by background images of our geography and history, the omnipresent birdsong of Richard Nunns on traditional Maori instruments, and the outstanding vocals of jazz-blues singer Whirimako Black, the collaboration was certainly intriguing if for its sheer scale.
 Between songs, conductor Hamish McKeich was careful not to trip over his players, squeezed onto two-thirds of the stage; Salmonella Dub looked oddly well-behaved and vulnerable standing next to them."

-At the New Zealand Radio Awards in 2009, Radio New Zealand became the first noncommercial radio to win the Supreme Award including Best Technical Production, Studio, or Outside Broadcast Recording with Feel the Seasons Change – Live with the NZSO.
+At the New Zealand Radio Awards in 2009, Radio New Zealand became the first noncommercial radio station to win the Supreme Award including Best Technical Production, Studio, or Outside Broadcast Recording with Feel the Seasons Change – Live with the NZSO.

-The band released the single "Same Home Town" in 2013 in honour of their 20th birthday.
+The band released the single Same Home Town in 2013 in honour of their 20th birthday.
 The single is dedicated to the Dux de Lux, the early Christchurch venue for the band.

+The band released their latest album For All Things Alive Featuring guest vocalists Whirimako Black, Troy Kingi, Nino Birch and The Mighty Asterix.The first 8 tracks Disc 1 of SALMONELLA DUB’s long awaited new 15 track digi-album, out now!the final 7 tunes Disc 2 set for release 5 November 2024.